rakutentech/ios-sdkutils/README.md

 This module supports iOS 11.0 and above.
 It has been tested with iOS 11.1 and above.

+# **Requirements**

+Xcode 12.5.x or Xcode 13+

+Swift >= 5.4 is supported.

+Note: The SDK may build on earlier Xcode versions but it is not officially supported or tested.

 # **How to install**

 ## Installing with CocoaPods